-Although May is wrapping up quickly, it is Older Americans Month.
-A month when we can celebrate the accomplishments, services and sacrifices that the older generations have made to our country.
+Every May, the Administration for Community Living leads the nation’s observance of Older Americans Month (OAM).
+It is a time to celebrate the accomplishments, services and sacrifices that the older generations have made to our country.

 This coincides nicely with the Memorial Day holiday, another time to reflect and remember.
 As a dental implant specialist with vast experience in oral surgery, Dr. Templeton sees first hand the effects of age on the oral health of many Edmond residents.

 As we age, our birthdays tend to bring new oral health issues along with them.
 It’s a fact of life that our teeth and gums are impacted by our age.
 Here are some common problems to watch for, and suggestions for treatment.

 Regular dental checkups and cleanings are vital to avoid gum disease.
 The first stage is called gingivitis and it’s reversible.
 If untreated, it can lead to a very serious advanced stage called periodontitis.
 You may not experience signs of gum disease, so practicing good oral hygiene and seeing your dentist are the best ways to keep it at bay.